MAD-SG/generative-ai-start-to-surrender/docs/book/chapter7_diffusion/DiT.md

 $$

-### adaLN Zero Initial
+### adaLN Zero Initialization
-Assume that zero initial for residule network is benifitial, we add the parameter $scale$ to control the effects of adaLN.
-And at initial we initial all the parameters of linear layers to 0.
+Assuming that zero initialization for residual networks is beneficial, we add the parameter $scale$ to control the effects of adaLN.
+Initially, we set all the parameters of linear layers to 0.

-### Overall structure of DiT
+### Overall Structure of DiT

 ```py3
   def forward(self, x, t, y):